Mejillones en Escabeche sobre Chips

 1. 01

-Bring the wine and one bay leaf to a rapid simmer in a wide pot, add the cleaned mussels, and cover tightly for 3 to 5 minutes.
-Do not overcook them, or they will become rubbery.
+Bring the wine and one bay leaf to a rapid simmer in a wide pot over medium-high heat, add the cleaned mussels, cover tightly, and steam for 3 to 5 minutes until just opened.

 2. 02